AugustNagro/scalajs-ng-examples/README.md

 ## scalajs-ng Examples

+**Status:** This project is an experiment and should not be used.

 A collection of examples from the [Angular 2 docs](https://angular.io/docs/).
 Build with `sbt fastOptJS`, and view each example project by running `python -m SimpleHTTPServer` in a project's directory.
-The `tourOfHeroes` project is live at https://augustnagro.com/tourofheroes

 Contributions welcome.